-The amounts of contentious pending recoveries should be included in the final report.
+The amounts of pending contentious recoveries should be included in the final report.
 See section 5.3. for details on its treatment.
 The information should clearly indicate if the recovery is due from a beneficiary or partner located in a Member State or in a CBC Partner Country.

-L LIST OF PENDING CONTENTIOUS RECOVERIES IN MEMBER STATES

-Identification of project Priority / measure Amount pending (EUR) Country of establishment of the beneficiary Status description of pending recovery Indicative date of the recovery decision
+LIST OF PENDING CONTENTIOUS RECOVERIES IN MEMBER STATES (EU share) Identification of project Priority / measure Amount pending (EUR) Country of establishment of beneficiary/ partner Status description of pending recovery Indicative date of the recovery 0,00 0,00 TOTAL AMOUNT PEI RECOVERIES IN MEI (EU share) 0,00

-0,00

-0,00

-0,00

-TOTAL AMOUNT RECOVERIES IN STATES 0,00